This post may contain affiliate links. Please read my disclosure.

 - 2 cups orzo pasta cooked al dente following package instructions

 - 1 pound Patagonian or bay scallops

-- 1 can (14 ounce) artichoke hearts (unmarinated), drained and roughly chopped
+- 14 ounces artichoke hearts drained and roughly chopped

-- 1 pint cherry tomatoes, halved (or 14.5 ounce can diced tomatoes, drained)
+- 1 pint cherry tomatoes halved; grape tomatoes or 14.5 ounce can diced tomatoes, drained

-- 15-20 thin asparagus stalks, chopped into 1 inch pieces
+- 15-20 thin asparagus stalks chopped into 1 inch bite-sized pieces

 - Combine olive oil, lemon juice, garlic, salt, pepper and dill in a small bowl.